Bitcoin sideways, price increases at Solana and Polkadot

 Cardano

-The crypto market can do that differently: there was only a -0.65 percent change in price for the Cardano price.
-The price is currently at $ 2.79.
+The crypto market can do that differently: there was only a -1.53 percent change in price for the Cardano price.
+This is reflected in a rate of 2.97 US dollars.

 To the current Cardano course